embedworkflow/embed-workflow-nextjs-demo/README.md

-# Embed Workflow Node Demo
+# Embed Workflow NextJS Demo

 ![](https://blog.embedworkflow.com/assets/node-js-demo/integrate-with-node-js.png "Node JS and Embed Workflow").

 [Live Demo](https://demo.embedworkflow.com/).

-This repository demonstrates how easy it is to add Embed Workflow to your node js projects.
-We will add a few UI components to a simple Next JS application.
+This repository demonstrates how easy it is to add Embed Workflow to your NextJS project.

 Dependencies
 - Node.js 14.6.0 or newer